AdaptiveMind · Studio · Singh

 For most of software history, humans were the prime mover.
 We typed, the machine ran.
 Cognition flowed in one direction: a person turned an idea into syntax, line by line, while the computer sat idle waiting for keystrokes.
 Productivity meant typing faster.

 Large language models change which side of the table is doing the work.
-Models do not get tired.
-They can read every file in a 50,000-line codebase before lunch.
-They can write tests, fix linter errors, regenerate documentation, and re-run the build forty times an hour.
-The thing they cannot do is decide what to build, why to build it, or when to stop.
+They don’t get tired, and they can absorb a lot of context quickly—reading large codebases, drafting tests, fixing linter errors, regenerating documentation, and re-running builds.
+The thing they still cannot do is decide what to build, why to build it, or when to stop.

 P/02